New strong constraints on the central behaviour of spherical galactic models -- No NFW cusp: Abstract

 \section{Abstract}

 We first stress that {\it any spherically symmetric} galactic model whose integrated mass profile $M (r) \to 0$ as $r \to 0$ is physically consistent close to the centre {\it only} provided that the circular velocity $v_c (r) \to 0$ and the gravitational field $g (r) \to 0$ as $r \to 0$.
-Next, we apply such a statement to a broad class of five-parameter spherical galactic models, which includes most of those used in astrophysics and cosmology, In particular, we discover that the Jaffe and Hernquist models can only be trusted for $r \gtrsim 0.2 \, R_e$, while the NFW model cannot describe the central region either of regular galaxy clusters or of pure dark matter halos, thereby failing to predict any central cusp.
-As a consequence, we show that the observed gamma-ray excess from the Galactic Centre cannot be explained in terms of a cusp-enhanced WIMP annihilation into photons.
+Next, we apply such a statement to a broad class of five-parameter spherical galactic models, which includes most of those used in astrophysics and cosmology.
+In particular, we discover that the Jaffe and Hernquist models can only be trusted for $r \gtrsim 0.2 \, R_e$, while the NFW model cannot describe the central region either of regular galaxy clusters or of pure dark matter halos, thereby failing to predict any central cusp.